 - 1. A concession for the provision of a public domestic mobile telecommunications network and public telecommunications services is a prerequisite for the assignment of spectrum in the 1900 MHz band. - 2.
 The licensing of spectrum in the 1900 MHz band shall be for the provision of public mobile telecommunications services, on a national basis. - 3.
 A cellular mobile spectrum licence shall be granted in order for spectrum in the 1900 MHz band to be assigned. - 4.
 The allocated spectrum in the 1900 MHz band shall be licensed in accordance with the frequency assignment plan shown in Table 7.
 The minimum assignment shall be 10 MHz (i.e., 2 x 5 MHz). - 5.
 The spectrum cap for the 1900 MHz band shall be 70 MHz (i.e., 2 x 35 MHz). - 6.
-Each licensee assigned spectrum blocks in the 1900 MHz and 1.7/2.1 GHz bands shall not exceed a total spectrum cap of 90 MHz (i.e., 2 x 45 MHz).
-This allows for up to three cellular mobile operators to be assigned spectrum in these bands. - 7.
-The assignment of spectrum, to new spectrum licensees or where there is a preference for specified spectrum blocks, shall be via a competitive licensing process, as determined by the Authority. - 8.
+Each licensee assigned spectrum blocks in the 1900 MHz and 1.7/2.1 GHz bands shall not exceed a total spectrum cap of 100 MHz (i.e., 2 x 50 MHz). - 7.
+The assignment of spectrum to new spectrum licensees, or where there is a preference for specified spectrum blocks, shall be via a competitive licensing process, as determined by the Authority. - 8.
 The assignment of spectrum to existing and eligible concessionaires, where there is no preference for specified spectrum blocks, shall be via an assignment process determined by the Authority.